Semester 2 Credit Value: | 20 |

 The 48-hour timed exam will enable students to discuss an issue or problem in global politics at some length and in the context of a variety of academic texts and other sources.
 Questions will be crafted to ensure students have to draw upon content from across the module.

 The literature review will develop skills of engaging with, and synthesizing, a body of academic literature, which will be invaluable in later stages of the programme.
-Set in the early-mid part of the course, the lit review will deepen students’ familiarity with the Global Politics literature ahead of their essays.
+Set in the early-mid part of the course, the lit review will deepen students’ familiarity with the Global Politics literature ahead of their exams.
 A range of topics for the review will be offered, allowing students to follow their interests.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2023/24 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2024/25 entry will be published here in early-April 2024.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.